-This post will walk you through keyword optimization in Amazon Seller Central step by step.
-And if you’re interested in keyword optimization for PPC, check out the post: Amazon PPC Optimization
+In this article, we will walk you through keyword optimization in Amazon Seller Central step by step.

 How Are Keywords Used in Amazon Seller Central?